aws-samples/automated-goerli-development-environment/README.md

 **7. Create and Download an EC2 Key Pair/PEM file**

 Using the AWS console, you will need to create an Amazon EC2 Key Pair PEM file and download the pem file.
-Save it to a to the ./Key directory and run:
+The key needs to be created in the region configured in step 2.
+Save it to the ./Key directory and run:

 _chmod 0400 on the key file_

 ## 8. Configuration

-Copy the file 'configs/config.json.template' to 'configs/config.json and edit it with your favorite editor:
+Copy the file 'configs/config_template.json' to 'configs/config.json and edit it with your favorite editor:

 _{_